ACCJ Programming Basics

 Media Coverage

-During the initial stages of developing a speaker program, the Committee Coordinator in charge may ask the sponsoring committee chair if they would like the event to be “on the record” or if they wish to keep the proceedings private (meaning “off the record”).
+During the initial stages of developing a speaker program, the Committee Associate in charge may ask the sponsoring committee chair if they would like the event to be “on the record” or if they wish to keep the proceedings private (meaning “off the record”).

-If either the sponsoring committee chair prefers to hold the meeting off the record, members of the media who are not ACCJ members will not be admitted, and ACCJ members with press credentials will only be allowed to attend on the condition that they treat the material presented as off the record.
+If the sponsoring committee chair prefers to hold the meeting off the record, members of the media who are not ACCJ members will not be admitted, and ACCJ members with press credentials will only be allowed to attend on the condition that they treat the material presented as off the record.

 If the sponsoring committee chair prefers to hold the meeting on the record, there are several options.
 Please see a summary of the options below.
 For questions on these, please reach out to the Communications Department.

-2. NO MEDIA, BUT ON THE RECORD: Media will not be invited, but the audience will be allowed to take notes and share information about the event on social media.
+NO MEDIA, BUT ON THE RECORD: Media will not be invited, but the audience will be allowed to take notes and share information about the event on social media.

 In general, the media will be invited to join on-the-record programs only during the speech portion of the event; they will not be served a meal and will not be charged for attending the program.
 If the committee invites specific members of the media to attend the meal portion of the program, the media representatives will be charged the non-member attendance fee.

 If the speaker or committee has its own list of media contacts, the speaker or his or her PR department is asked to submit the list of media representatives who will be attending to the Communications Department in advance.
-The list should include the names of the publications/companies, the names of the attendees, and type of media (print, television, electronic/Internet, etc.).
+The list should include the names of the publications/companies, the names of the attendees, and the type of media (print, television, electronic/Internet, etc.).

 The ACCJ can arrange VIP seating for media representatives who are guests of the speaker.
 Other members of the media will be seated in a special section of the room where the event is being held.